Understanding MCP Servers

 - Publish when ready

-Before using tools in your AI, you can test them in Bundle Studio—an interactive execution environment that lets you run tools directly in your browser with proper credential context.
+Before using tools in your AI, you can test them in MCP server Studio—an interactive execution environment that lets you run tools directly in your browser with proper credential context.

 - Execute tools with auto-generated forms